Zell-Weierbach

-Zell-Weierbach is a district of Offenburg.
+Zell-Weierbach is a district of Offenburg, Germany.

 Geography

 Zell-Weierbach is located in the foothills of the Black Forest, at a distance of 1 km from downtown Offenburg, in between the two wine villages Rammersweier and Fessenbach.
 The 7.79 km² big neighborhood are subdivided into 3.55 km² woodland, 1.21 km² fields and meadows, and 1.01 km² wine country.
 1.83 km² are built on, while 0.37 km² are taken up by waters, sports fields, and leisure facilities.

 History

 Weyerbach was first mentioned in a document in 1235.
 Later names of the place were Wygerbach (1289) and Wigerbach (1447).
 In 1241, Celle was first mentioned in documents.
 Later spellings would be Zell (1367) and Zelle (1400).
 In 1551, Zell, Weierbach, and Riedle, together with Ortenau, became part of the Further Austria.
 The three localities became part of Baden in 1805.
 In 1811, the so-called Zeller Stab (consolidation of villages) was broken up.
 The communities Zell, Weierbach, Riedle, Fessenbach and Oberrammersweier were all part of the Zeller Stab.
 The disbanding of the consolidation was the consequence of a request of Oberrammersweier to separate from the Zeller Stab.
 Consequently, on July 15, 1820, the three communities, Zell, Weierbach, and Riedle upon request were combined to become known under the name of Zell-Weierbach.
 In 1850, some citizens of Zell emigrated to Missouri in the U.S., to the Ste.
 Genevieve County of today, because of an economical crisis in Zell.
 Ste.
 Genevieve County is located around 60 miles south of St. Louis.
 On January 1, 1971, Zell-Weierbach was suburbanized in the city of Offenburg during the local government reorganization.